- Betting Sites

-With so many online betting sites operating these days, it can become harder and harder to choose between them and that's why we exist - to ensure that you've got unbiased reviews helping to inform your betting choices.
+With so many online betting sites out there, it’s become harder for punters to choose between them.
+That's why we exist - to give you unbiased reviews and help inform your betting choices.

 Even when looking at bookmakers that are considered to be industry leaders, there are plenty to choose from.
-This is why we want to shine a spotlight on the three PayPal betting sites we recommend above all others.
-These are the sites that give punters the best possible online betting experience, while also being PayPal betting sites.
+This is why we want to shine a spotlight on the three PayPal betting sites we recommend above all others:

 Our reviewers have been bet365 users for years, most of them since before even becoming reviewers.
 Like many other UK-based punters out there, they have only really used PayPal with bet365 as the easiest and most convenient way to fund a bet365 account.